 Make Easy Paper Flowers

 Made with 4 coffee filters: 3 medium and 1 small.
 All layers have 7 petals and are cut with edge scissors.
 The center comprises of a Q-tip colored with a marker and surrounded by two different lengths of fringe.
 The longer layer is made of construction paper while the shorter is made of fabric.

 Quick and easy ways to bring color to white coffee filter flowers

 Markers, Colored papers, Buttons, Fabric, Paper, Paper cord, Pom poms, Pencil crayons, Patterned cupcake liners and more.

 Below are photos of simple coffee filter flowers with the least bit of added color.
-En masse, they make show stopping displays.
+En masse, they make show-stopping displays.
 I don’t set out to make particular flowers that depict nature’s own.
 That requires significant time and skill.
-As I do several creative things, I’m always looking for time-saving projects.
-If you find me not referring to templates, it’s because I seldom use them.
-They are wonderful for precision and when you need identical pieces.
-But much of what I do doesn’t require it.
-I create flowers primarily with what’s on hand and I try to align them with the pictures in my head.
-It’s my go-to when I do all-ages workshops and when I need a bulk flowers in a short time.
-If they look familiar, chalk it up to environment being our only reference point.
+I do several creative things, and I’m always looking for time-saving projects.
+As a result, you"ll find I seldom use templates.
+They are wonderful for precision and times when you need identical pieces.
+The truth is much of what I do doesn’t require it.
+For the most part, I create flowers with what’s on hand.
+And I try to align them with the pictures in my head.
+It’s my go-to when I do all-ages workshops and when I need bulk flowers in a short time.
+If they look familiar, chalk it up to the environment being our only reference point.

 If using skewers, Q-tip opening will likely be narrower than your stem.
-In such case, apply a small amount of hot glue on the stem, attach Q-tip alongside and bind with floral tape or masking tape.
+In such a case, apply a small amount of hot glue to the stem and attach the swab alongside it.
+Then, bind with floral tape or masking tape.

 Tools and materials you will need